hapax/hapax.github.io/assets/bhqc.md

 Black holes are regions of spacetime where gravity is strong enough to trap light.
-Because they trap light, they are black, and appear simply as holes in space.
 Now, light travels pretty fast, about a hundred million times faster than a speeding pedestrian, so this is no mean feat, and it takes the death of a giant star, or disastrous collisions at the core of a galaxy, to produce